When Tigers Smoked

 Yesterday's Encounter, Tomorrow's Dream

-Acrylic, Ink, Color Pencil on Hanji
+Acrylic, Ink, Colored Pencil on Hanji

 56" x 36"